1. Superintendent’s Compendium Described

-Regardless of the COVID-19 Community Level, individuals may wear masks if they choose to do so.
-Where a state, local, tribal, or territorial government where the park is located imposes more protective mask-wearing requirements than those indicated by the COVID-19 Community Level, individuals must follow those more protective requirements within the park.
-More protective state, local, tribal, or territorial mask-wearing requirements are hereby adopted as federal requirements in all units of the National Park System located within that state, locality, area, subject to a federally recognized Indian tribe's regulatory juridiction, or territory, regardless of a particular park's juridictional status.
+Regardless of the COVID-19 Hospitalization Level, individuals may wear masks if they choose to do so.
+Where a state, local, tribal, or territorial government where the park is located imposes more protective mask-wearing requirements than those indicated by the COVID-19 Hospitalization Level, individuals must follow those more protective requirements within the park.
+More protective state, local, tribal, or territorial mask-wearing requirements are hereby adopted as federal requirements in all units of the National Park System located within that state, locality, area subject to a federally recognized Indian tribe’s regulatory jurisdiction, or territory, regardless of a particular park’s jurisdictional status.

 II.
 36 CFR §1.6 – ACTIVITIES THAT REQUIRE A PERMIT

 The following is a compilation of those activities for which a permit from the superintendent is required:

 §1.5(d) The following activity related to Public Use Limits:

 §2.5(a) Specimen collection (Take plant, fish, wildlife, rocks or minerals)

 Overnight camping at Fort Charlotte - Camping Permits are available for free through the website.

 §2.37 Soliciting or demanding gifts, money goods or services (Pursuant to the terms and conditions of a permit issued under §2.50, §2.51 or §2.52)